-Selected criminal justice students may receive hands-on experience within the four subsystems of criminal justice (police, prosecution/defense, courts and corrections).
-Sites include the local, state and federal levels of criminal justice.
+Selected criminal justice students may participate in an internship.
 Students must possess a 2.75 GPA overall and a 2.75 GPA in the Criminal Justice major to take this option.

 The bachelor of science degree is beneficial when competing for a first job placement and for career advancement.
 Typical career tracks for graduates of the criminal justice program may include policing on the local, state or federal levels; court administration; corrections, probation or parole officers; private security and loss prevention managers; and social service providers.